Initial guesses

 SAD

-SAP closed-shell averaging can land the wrong d-shell occupation; PATOM will be the right answer once it ships
+SAP closed-shell averaging can land the wrong d-shell occupation; select PATOM (now shipped, molecular) for a re-polarised SAD start

 Molecular, closed-shell, light atoms